Copywriting is often labelled as “wordsmithing.” A wordsmith is someone who uses words to sell a product, a service, or an idea.

 Here’s just one example.

-Over 60 years ago, Frank H. Johnson, a direct mail copywriter, decided to start a new technique to boost the readership and impact of his salesletters.
+Over 60 years ago, Frank H. Johnson, a direct mail copywriter, started a new technique to boost the readership and impact of his salesletters.

 He would highlight the offer in a centered, rectangular box placed at the very top of the letter above the salutation.
 Why?
 Because he wanted to summarize his offer upfront in a way that saved his readers’ time and hassle.